dstore-dbap/LumberMill/docs/source/introduction.rst

 ::

-    # Sets number of parallel GambolPutty processes.
+    # Sets number of parallel LumberMill processes.
     - Global:
        workers: 2

-The Global section lets you configure some global properties of GambolPutty.
+The Global section lets you configure some global properties of LumberMill.
 Here the number of parallel processes is set.
-In order to be able to use multiple cores with python (yay to the `GIL <http://www.dabeaz.com/GIL/>`_) GambolPutty can be started with multiple parallel processes.
+In order to be able to use multiple cores with python (yay to the `GIL <http://www.dabeaz.com/GIL/>`_) LumberMill can be started with multiple parallel processes.
 Default number of workers is CPU\_COUNT - 1.